top of page

 Difficulty: Easy-peasy

-Digital Breakout Template
+Link: Digital Breakout Template

 Escape rooms are fun, but who has a bunch of extra lock boxes and alien-themed props laying around?
 Make an escape room of sorts on your computer using the Google Suite and this template.
 There's even a 5-minute video to show you how to do it.
 Enter questions and answers (you can include images and links as part of your questions).
-Students who enter the right answers in the alloted time win.
+Students who enter the right answers in the allotted time win.

-Discussion Methods
+Discussion Methods (no TECH)

 Do you want some options for discussions that move beyond the teacher-led version?
 Check out these options from Facing History and Ourselves: